HAVANA, CIENFUEGOS, TRINIDAD & SANTA CLARA

 PASSPORT, VISA, AND OTHER DOCUMENTATION

-The following documents and steps are required for legal travel to Cuba sponsored by smarTours under a general license for people-to-people travel (Educational Activities – CFR 515.565), where each traveler follows a full time schedule of activities involving meaningful interaction between the traveler and individuals in Cuba to learn about their unique culture.
+The following documents and steps are required for legal travel to Cuba sponsored by smarTours under a general license for Support for the Cuban People (CFR 515.574), where each traveler follows a full-time schedule of activities involving meaningful interaction between the traveler and individuals in Cuba.
 The following information applies to U.S. citizens and non-U.S. citizens, except for Cuban-born U.S. citizens.

 1. If you have not already done so, make sure your passport is valid for at least 6 months after the date of return.

 2. Please fill out and return an original copy of the “Certification of Travel to Cuba” by mail no later than the final payment due date 90 days prior to departure.
 Please fill out your name, date of birth, phone number, and address, and then sign and date right below the line stating “I certify that the above information is true and correct.”